The sight of your Great Dane’s body shaking can be unusual and can make you worry.

 Anxiety

 Anxiety can lead to a Great Dane’s body shaking.
-This is a common body reaction, especially during separation anxiety.
+This is a common body reaction, especially when they have separation anxiety.

 Anxiety can be caused by environmental stimuli such as loud noises, exposure to new people and animals.